Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Slashing

-The removal of a percentage of an account's DOT as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period).
+The removal of a percentage of an account's SOLAR as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period).

 ## Soft Fork